jakehffn/lightgrid/README.md

 To build the example for executable for this project, SDL2 will need to be installed on your machine.

-Building this project can either be done with the provided VSCode tasks if you are using Mingw.
-Otherwise, use the CMake files to generate your preferred build system.
+Use the CMake files to generate your preferred build system.